Churchill's Viewpoint

 “He went on to create some 500 paintings…”

 Sir Winston only took up painting at the age of 36.
-He freely admitted that painting along with writing (he published 43 books) revived his spirits and was an antidote to his frequent bouts of depression.
+He freely admitted that painting, along with writing, which he published 43 books, revived his spirits and was an antidote to his frequent bouts of depression.
 He went on to create some 500 paintings with subject matter ranging from his goldfish pond at Chartwell to the ‘Tower of the Koutoubia Mosque’, a view of the city of Marrakesh and the Atlas Mountains.
-Churchhill discovered the light and heady atmosphere of Morocco long before the hippy influx of the 1960s.
+Churchill discovered the light and heady atmosphere of Morocco long before the hippy influx of the 1960s.
 In the 1930s, he visited the city of Marrakesh six times.

 "‘Tower of the Koutoubia Mosque’ by Winston Churchill is considered his most important work and was bought by Angelina Jolie and subsequently sold at Christie's for £7 million.